Murder of Nancy Gan: Murder

 On 19 March 2014, inside her bungalow at Victoria Park, Bukit Timah, an elderly woman was found dead in her swimming pool and with head injuries.
-On that same day itself, the woman's newly hired maid, a 23-year-old Indonesian citizen, was arrested on suspicion for murdering her employer.
+On that same day itself, the woman's newly hired maid, an 18-year-old Indonesian citizen, was arrested on suspicion for murdering her employer.
 The maid was reportedly hired less than a week prior to the murder of Gan.

 The victim was later identified as 69-year-old socialite Nancy Gan Wan Geok, a Hong Kong-born Singaporean who was the ex-wife of a Hong Kong politician.
 Gan herself was a porcelain painter and pianist who was known for her engagement in philanthropic activities and contributing her artworks to charity.
 At the time of her death, Gan left behind five sisters, two brothers and two children (aged in their 30s) from one of Gan's previous marriages.
 Gan's daughter Sharon Lim was living in London, where she worked as a doctor, while Gan's son Victor Lim lived together with her in Singapore.
 Gan's son was on a business trip in Seoul, South Korea at the time of his mother's murder, and he rushed back to Singapore after receiving news of his mother's death.

 Forensic pathologist Dr Wee Keng Poh later conducted an autopsy on the victim.
 He found that Gan sustained a fractured skull that led to head injuries which were sufficient in the ordinary course of nature to cause death.
 Dr Wee also stated that the drowning itself had also primarily contributed to her death, and hence concluded the cause of death to be both drowning and the fatal head injuries Gan sustained.
 Although the crime scene itself was clean, forensic experts were able to use forensic technology to reveal the bloodstains that had been reportedly washed by the maid, including a trail of blood that started from the bedroom of the victim to the swimming pool, suggesting that Gan was dragged to the pool after she was allegedly killed in her bedroom.